bhawna123-github/CocktailRepo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project Note
+1. project simply run by ng serve command
+2. There is a select drop down
+3. Select one of them
+4. There are 2 types of select Input/Radio
+5. Select or type some filter , according the result you want
+6. Press on the search key
+7. Get your result